2020 Standards and Implementation Procedures for the Certificate of Clinical Competence in Speech-Language Pathology

 Implementation: A minimum of 325 clock hours of supervised clinical practicum must be completed while the student is enrolled in the graduate program.
 At the discretion of the graduate program, hours obtained at the undergraduate level may be used to satisfy the remainder of the requirement.

-Supervision of students must be provided by a clinical educator who holds ASHA certification in the appropriate profession, who has the equivalent of a minimum of 9 months of full-time clinical experience, and who has completed a minimum of 2 hours of professional development in clinical instruction/supervision after being awarded ASHA certification.
+Supervision of students must be provided by a clinical educator who holds ASHA certification in the appropriate profession and who, after earning the CCC-SLP, has completed (1) a minimum of 9 months of full-time clinical experience, and (2) a minimum of 2 hours of professional development in clinical instruction/supervision.

 The amount of direct supervision must be commensurate with the student’s knowledge, skills, and experience; must not be less than 25% of the student's total contact with each client/patient; and must take place periodically throughout the practicum.
 Supervision must be sufficient to ensure the welfare of the individual receiving services.